deRemo/deRemo/README.md

 <h3> About Me </h3>

 * 📌 I'm based in Pisa, Tuscany, Italy
-* :school: I'm a PhD Student in Computer Engineering working on predictable performance for Cloud Computing technologies
+* :school: I'm a PhD Student in Computer Science working on efficient VM/Container orchestration in Cloud
 * :mortar_board: Most of my research work is on <a href="https://gitlab.retis.santannapisa.it/r.andreoli">GitLab</a>, give it a look!
 * :tada: My first scientific paper won a Best Student Paper award at <a href="https://closer.scitevents.org/?y=2021">CLOSER 2021</a>
 * :tada: Ranked \#1 in the international contest for admission to the <a href="https://en.wikipedia.org/wiki/Sant%27Anna_School_of_Advanced_Studies">Sant'Anna School of Advanced Studies</a> (PhD scholarship)